notanerd314/geometry-dash/README.md

 ```
 ---

+# Changelog
+### 0.1.0 (Release version)
+- Release module
+- Work in progress documentation

 # Notes
 - This project is a **work in progress**.
 Expect some features to change or improve over time.
 - Contributions and feedback are welcome!
+- Documentation will be available after the module is published.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.